mindful-college/stress-detector-frontend/README.md

-# Stress Detector - Frontend
+# stress-detector-frontend

+The frontend code for stress detector app

 ## Overview

-The React Native Stress Detector App is a mobile application designed to predict users' stress levels based on their data.
-This innovative app allows users to share static data, including sleep hours, step counts, and social media usage.
+The Stress Detector App is a mobile application designed to predict users' stress levels based on their data.
+This app allows users to share static data, including sleep hours, step counts, and social media usage.
 Additionally, users can actively participate in daily check-ins using text, audio, and video features.
+It also provides data visualization, giving users insights to manage their stress levels.

 ## Project Objectives